FloorD/yolo-tyrion/RG_eurucamp_talk.md

 Still I'd plea for learning two languages.
 Later I picked up on Python and it really allowed by to remember the languages' specifics by recognizing the differences and similarities in syntax.

 #####Controlling everything from the Terminal makes you feel like you're in the fucking matrix (this is a good thing)
-Get your student(s) familiar with the terminal as soon as possible.
+Get familiar with the terminal as soon as possible.
 As soon as I started using the terminal to create my folders even for non-programming related projects, I started using version control for basically everything and I wouldn't break my workflow anymore when I needed to test stuff or push changes.
 I'd be in the terminal already.

 ###The downs